gahjelle/data-analysis-with-python/README.md

-# data-analysis-with-python
+# EGU 2017: Data analysis with Python and Jupyter

-Material for a short course introducing how to do data science with Python and Jupyter
+Material for a short course introducing how to do data science with Python and Jupyter will be made available here.